 Type of Funding

-The Australian Centre for International Agricultural Research (ACIAR) is offering up to 10 fellowships in 2018 under the John Dillon Fellowship to outstanding mid-career agricultural scientists and economists from ACIAR partner countries (developing countries that ACIAR works in).
+The Australian Centre for International Agricultural Research (ACIAR) is inviting applications for the 2019 John Dillon Fellowship, from outstanding mid-career agricultural scientists, economists and researchers from ACIAR partner countries (developing countries that ACIAR works in).
 The fellowship aims to develop leadership skills in the area of agricultural research management, agricultural policy and/or extension technologies, through providing exposure to Australian agriculture across a range of best-practice organisations involved in research, extension and/or policy making.

 - For the first time, also an institutional fellowship under the i-JDF-Pacific Program, a brand new, innovative institutional program that will train up to 15 fellows from a group of institutions in the Pacific region.
 The i-JDF-Pacific Program will develop the capacity of ACIAR partner organisations in the Pacific region, in line with ACIAR’s strategic plan.
 Like the traditional JDF, fellows will take part in an intensive professional development program that combines training modules with industry visits, networking opportunities and strengthen their Australian linkages.

 Fellows will spend 4 to 6 weeks in Australia.
 During that time, they will be hosted for 1 week by an Australian organisation such as an Australian government?department, university, or?research centre that is relevant to the individual John Dillon Fellow only.
 Formal training in leadership, media, communications, policy, and research management will be provided.
 There will also be a structured program of visits to engage with various Australian institutions across the government, public and private sector, as well as exposure to relevant researchers, industry experts and professionals to develop the fellows’ network and Australian linkages.